 Throughout its history, the Core Program has received numerous accolades and external recognition for its innovative approach to general education.
 Additionally, the thousands of alumni of Saint Joseph's College who have participated in the Core Program attest to its impact in their personal and professional lives.
 Below is a sampling of some of this recognition.

 Saint Joseph's College is one of the institutions The Princeton Review recommends in its "Best in the Midwest" section of its website, PrincetonReview.com.
 Students surveyed by The Princeton Review described the College's unique Core Program as "broad and deep" and a "great alternative to education classes that encourages students to think, write, speak, and think again."
-Saint Joseph's College has been named the 7th Best Value College in the Midwest and the 28th Best College in the Midwest by US News Media Group.
+Saint Joseph's College has been named the 7th Best Value College in the Midwest and the 27th Best College in the Midwest by US News Media Group in 2014.

 Saint Joseph's College has been recognized for leadership in the field of student character development in the Templeton Guide: College that Encourage Character Development.
 The Templeton Guide profiles 405 colleges and universities in ten categories for their record of commitment to inspiring students to lead ethical lives.
 The Core Curriculum was recognized in the "Faculty and Curriculum" section as one of 45 programs to achieve this honor roll standing.
 The Guide notes, "...the Core Curriculum provides an intellectual challenge through courses in the liberal arts and sciences.
 It also includes various assessment strategies that appraise intellectual and affective development throughout the students' four years."
 To read more about The Templeton Guide, go to the College and Character website.